Spafbi/pysmss/README.md

 At a minumum, download and place both [smss.cmd](smss.cmd) and [smss-core.py](smss-core.py) in an empty directory.
 Execute the [smss.cmd](smss.cmd) script to setup and start the server.
 While the server will start with a default configuration, it is suggested you create an [smss.json](smss.example.json) file with at least the `server_name` configured.

 ### Configurable JSON values
+If a variable has a `hosting.cfg` equivalent, you can find a description for most of the variables here: [https://servers.miscreatedgame.com/help](https://servers.miscreatedgame.com/help)

 | variable | default (if not defined) | `hosting.cfg` equivalent |
 | -------- | ------------------------ | ------------------------ |